BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ## Add Direct Method to Activate Requested Change

-We need to now add, and wire up code that can answer calls to the *AcceptDesiredProperties* Direct Method.
+We need to now add, and wire up a method that can answer calls to the *AcceptDesiredProperties* *Direct Method*.

-1. Open the *Simulator* class and add the following method shell to the class:
+1. Open the *Simulator* class and add the following method stub to the class:

 ```C#
 private static Task<MethodResponse> OnAcceptDesiredProperty(MethodRequest request, object context)